X3NOSIZ/full-stack-web-developer/p3/README.md

 Displays details for the item with a title of *{item_title}* in the category with name *{category_name}*.

 This implies that an item's title must be unique at the category level (a constraint enforced by the app).

+# Endpoints

+## /catalog.json

+This endpoint is not used by the app but is included to meet the specifications of the project.